New Jersey DUI Attorneys

-Our New Jersey DUI lawyers have vast knowledge of New Jersey law and extensive trial experience.
+Our NJ DUI lawyers have vast knowledge of New Jersey law and extensive trial experience.
 We continually stay abreast of all changes to the law.
 You can rest assured that you will have the most reliable legal advice and personalized legal representation from our attorneys.

 If you have been charged with DUI, call (732) 607-5553 for a free consultation.

 In New Jersey, a person can be charged with DUI when they operate a motor vehicle while under the influence of narcotics, hallucinogenic drugs, or alcohol.
 Every state has set its own laws and penalties for driving under the influence.
 The specifics of the law vary, leading to many questions after you have been pulled over.
 If you are facing a DUI charge, our lawyers are always happy to assist.